Newton Employee Benefits

-The City of Newton is self-insured with BCBS as its third-party administrator.
+The City of Newton is self-insured with Blue Cross NC as its third-party administrator.
 The City currently has a PPO co-pay plan in which the City pays the entire medical premium for all regular full-time employees.
-Dependent coverage (Parent+1 Child or Family) is available for purchase.
-A prescription drug card is also provided.
-Individual and dependent dental insurance may be purchased separately.
+Dependent coverage is available for purchase.
+Prescription coverage is also provided.
+Individual and dependent dental and vision insurance may be purchased separately.
 Initial enrollment is effective the 1st day of the month following 30 consecutive days of employment.
 Open enrollment is during July of each year with an August 1 effective date.

 To view Newton’s HIPPA Policy, click here.

 IRS Section 125 allows you to pretax your premiums.
 This allows employees to use pre-tax dollars to purchase insurance.